What Is a Registered Agent?

-Every state gives you the choice to appoint yourself, someone else within the company, or a third party as your registered agent, as long as the appointed agent meets the requirements mentioned above (plus any additional state-specific requirements).
+Every state gives you the choice to appoint yourself, someone else within the company, or a third party, as long as the appointed agent meets the requirements mentioned above (plus any additional state-specific requirements).
 The only caveat—you can’t name your business as its own registered agent.
 There needs to a separate, responsible party, whether that’s an individual or an outside agency.

-Often, the quickest, least expensive way to start a business is to just appoint yourself or another person in the company as the registered agent.
-But business owners often find that this is too time consuming or inconvenient and end up appointing either a lawyer or a registered agent service.
+Often, the quickest, least expensive way is to just appoint yourself or another person in the company as the registered agent.
+But business owners often find that this is too time-consuming or inconvenient and end up appointing either a lawyer or a service.

 Joe Horan, the owner of Wrightwood Homes, an Indianapolis-based property buyer, says:

-Ultimately, the state doesn’t care so much about who your registered agent is, as long as they’re doing what’s required of them, so make sure your choice is convenient for you.
+Ultimately, the state doesn’t care so much about who you choose, as long as they’re doing what’s required of them, so make sure your choice is convenient for you.

 Dozens of legal service websites, including LegalZoom, Rocket Lawyer, and IncFile, offer registered agent services for a fee.
-There are multiple benefits to using one of these services as your registered agent, as opposed to appointing yourself or someone else within the company.
+There are multiple benefits to using one of these services, as opposed to appointing yourself or someone else within the company.

-These are the benefits of using a registered agent service:
+These are the benefits of using a legal service:

 As your registered agent, they will accept all legal and official correspondence on your company’s behalf, forward you the documents, and give you timely notifications about pending deadlines or actions that you need to take.